Ann3dviz/IMOLA/README.md

 # IMOLA
-IMOLA chair + textures brown leather for Corona render with HDR in ZIP folder and Corona Cam in scene
+IMOLA chair + textures brown leather, HDR in ZIP folder, Corona Cam in scene and LUT for Corona render